SD-WAN Monitoring Survival Guide: Be the Master of Your Network

 At this point, you’ll now have a continuous SD-WAN monitoring setup.
 Obkio’s solution will now begin measuring network metrics and identifying performance issues.

-Your business’ users may be complaining about slow application performance or disconnection, and you need to detect the issues.
-Start with Obkio’s automatic alerts and Chord Diagram and look at what’s going on in your network right now.
+Your business’ users may be complaining about slow application performance or network disconnection, and you need to detect the issues.
+Start with Obkio’s automatic network monitoring alerts and Chord Diagram and look at what’s going on in your network right now.

 Obkio’s Chord Diagram shows you exactly what is happening in your network right now.
 If you look a the screenshot below, you can see: